Al-khizana al-hasaniyya

 Additional remarks

-Director Binebine is an amazing source of knowledge on Arabic manuscripts and libraries.
-Make sure to chat with him—you’ll enjoy his stories and insights.
+Director Binebine is an amazing source of knowledge on Arabic manuscripts and libraries of the Arab world.
+Make sure to chat with him—you’ll enjoy his anecdotes and insights.

 Al-Khizana al-Hasaniyya